About Us

 - Continue to update relevant Benetas policies and procedures to specifically reference modern slavery risks and key accountabilities.

-- Procurement Risk Assessment – Benetas has configured a risk-based assessment framework into our compliance and induction application for procurement.
+- Procurement Risk Assessment – Benetas has configured a risk-based assessment procedure into our compliance and induction application for procurement.
+Benetas plans to conduct annual reviews on the effectiveness of this framework and modify accordingly.
 This framework effectively identifies supplier segments that may carry a higher risk of human rights violations within their supply chain.
 Within the application, suppliers are required to respond to risk-based inquiries and acknowledge their agreement to the Supplier Code of Conduct.
-This valuable tool serves as a means for relevant managers to educate themselves and mitigate risks associated with engaging in supply arrangements that may potentially expose Benetas to modern slavery practices.

 - Work directly with suppliers identified as high risk categories for modern slavery, including linen and uniform suppliers, medical consumables, and catering services.
 The focus will be to investigate in more depth how high risk suppliers understand where their greatest exposure to modern slavery is within their own supply chains and what they plan to do towards identifying or reducing this exposure.

-- Develop and use standard template supplier agreements (where applicable) to raise expectations of our commitment to managing modern slavery risks.
-Continue to develop key performance indicators in our contracts to measure the effectiveness in preventing modern slavery risks.
+- Migrate old and new agreements over to Benetas standard template supplier agreements (where applicable) to raise expectations of our commitment to managing modern slavery risks.

 Statement

-This statement is signed by Michael Urwin in his role as Chairman of Anglican Aged Care Services Group.
+This statement is signed by Julia Pryor in her role as Chair of Anglican Aged Care Services Group.